germangar/whook/README.md

 &emsp;&emsp;				"TELEGRAM_CHAT_ID":"your telegram chat id",<br>

 Optionally, if you also want to place orders from Telegram you can enable it by filling the whook url (same one you'd use for Tradingview Alerts) in the field:<br>

+&emsp;&emsp;				"TELEGRAM_WHOOK_URL":"your whook url",<br>

 If this field is left empty sending orders/commands to whook will be disabled, but it will still send you notifications.
-Note: Telegram only accepts 'https' urls.
+Note: Telegram only accepts 'https' urls.<br>

-&emsp;&emsp;				"TELEGRAM_WHOOK_URL":"your whook url",

 That's all.
 The bot will be sending you messages if anything happens.<br>